-- FERC's Guideline 3 Consistency among Reliability Standards.
-TOP-001-2, Requirement R8 is a new requirement, so there are no comparable requirements with which to compare VRFs. - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
-TOP-001-2, Requirement R8 mandates that entities operate within each identified IROL and its associated IROL T_v.
+- FERC's Guideline 2 Consistency within a Reliability Standard.
+The requirement has no sub-requirements; only one VRF was assigned so there is no conflict. - FERC's Guideline 3 Consistency among Reliability Standards.
+TOP-001-2, Requirement R7 is similar in concept to approved IRO-005-2, Requirement R3 which requires the Reliability Coordinator to act to prevent exceeding an IROL for more than 30 minutes, and approved TOP-004-2, Requirement R1 which requires the Transmission Operator to operate within SOLs and IROLs, and to approved TOP-007-0, Requirement R2 that requires that IROLs be resolved within 30 minutes all of which are assigned a High VRF so there is consistency among standards. - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
+TOP-001-2, Requirement R8R7 mandates that entities operate within each identified IROL and its associated IROL Tv.
 By definition, if an entity fails to do so, bulk power system instability, separation, or cascading failures are likely to occur.
 Therefore, this requirement was assigned a High VRF. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
-TOP-001-2, Requirement R8 addresses a single objective and has a single VRF.
+TOP-001-2, Requirement R8 addresses a single objective and has a single VRF.TOP-001-2, Requirement R7 addresses a single objective and has a single VRF.